-Component 3: (40%) Listening
+Component 3: Listening & Appraising (40%)

-This is the only exam and is usually one hour and fifteen minutes.
-You will be asked to listen to and answer questions about works similar to those that you have studied within the seven Areas of Study.
+This is the only exam and is usually one hour forty five minutes.
+You will be asked to listen to, and answer questions about, set works you've studied during the course and unfamiliar pieces of music within one of the four Areas of Study.